Edward Cullen x Reader Part 1

 Now it was my safe haven from the constant reminders of what I have to live with outside the double doors.

-Once my tears were no longer pushing to realise from my eyes, I took shallow breaths while covering my eyes.
+Once my tears were no longer pushing to escape from my eyes, I took shallow breaths while covering my eyes.

-Focusing on something that could take my mind off the minds of the memories of my fellow students thoughts back at my old school.
+Focusing on something that could take my mind off of the memories of my fellow students thoughts back at my old school, thoughts that we're molding with my new peers thoughts, almost like they were coming from the same source.

-They were all thinking about my dad, sad that he died but some were thinking he didn't die and that he left me behind at the accident sight.
+They were all thinking about my dad, sad that he died, but some were thinking/thought he didn't die and that he left me behind at the accident sight.

-I clasped my hands around one another when I thought back that night, my father would ever leave me.
+I clasped my hands around one another when I thought back to that night, my father would never leave me, not like that.

 'No way my dad would leave me, not while he was pulling me out of the car while bleeding out'.